 B – Indicates subcutaneous tissue with peripheral receptors.

-C – Indicates the subcutaneous fascia with peripheral receptors.
+C – Indicates the superficial fascia with peripheral receptors.

 D – Indicates the superficial skeletal muscles with peripheral receptors.